narenh/CanopyPlus-Setup/README.md

 ### External Player Integration
 - Home Assistant (HASS) HIGHLY recommended.
 This will allow you to tweak things based on your own setup.
+- ** Important note: these setup instructions are one-and-done.** Once you have it working, you'll never need to worry about it again.

 #### Nvidia Shield
 - This one's by far the easiest.